ethandmd/mcmesh/README.md

 #### Capture Goal:
 + Want to capture all nearby wireless traffic in the 2.4-5 GHz range.
+    + Set interface in monitor mode.
-    + Delete all interfaces from net device, create a new virtual interface in monitor mode.
+    + Possibly: Delete interfaces, create new interface in monitor mode.
     + Recall:
         + Monitor mode: Capture all packets in the air, not associated to AP.
         + Promiscuous mode: Capture all packets associated to AP.